artandtechspace/Jufosch-Autopress/README.md

 |Script location|`src/main.py`|

-### Windows
-MineGw (MSys2) installieren und darüber dann python, pip und über pacman dann die speziellen Python-packete

-packages.msys2.org/package/mingw-w64-x86_64-python-[PACKAGE] zb. pillow oder lxml

 # I18n

-Most of the below bases on [this](https://simpleit.rocks/python/how-to-translate-a-python-project-with-gettext-the-easy-way/)
+Most of the instructions below are based on [this](https://simpleit.rocks/python/how-to-translate-a-python-project-with-gettext-the-easy-way/).

 ## Getting all messages
 To extract all getText-Messages, run